If you are reading this, chances are high that you are in pain and trying to understand what are the first steps in UTI treatment.

 Please call a doctor, if this is your first UTI.

 Here is a list of antibiotics that you could discuss with your doctor for UTI treatment.

 - Do you have a primary care physician or a gynecologist?
 Call their office and see if they can send a prescription to your local pharmacy.

 - No insurance, no doctor?
 Find Planned Parenthood (prices depend, but could be pretty cheap depending on your income) or go to the nearest Urgent Care ($75-150 for the visit plus about $40 for the antibiotics).

 While your situation with the antibiotics is being sorted out, try the following to inhibit the growth of the bacteria.

-Some of the following are referred online as an over the counter UTI treatment products, and in some cases of minor infection these remedies might indeed do the trick.
+Some of the following are referred online as an over the counter UTI treatment products, and in some cases of a minor infection, these remedies might indeed do the trick.
 If you simply stuck with no access to medical help, this could be a good start as well as this post about UTI remedies.
-However, keep in mind that the only FDA approved treatment for UTI is an antibiotic treatment.
+However, keep in mind that the only FDA approved treatment for UTI is antibiotic treatment.

 #2 Water and soda

 Drink one cup of cold water and 1 tsp. of baking soda.
 Warning: it’s disgusting!
 Repeat this several times over the next few hours – this will dilute your urine, reduce acidity and help to flush out germs.
 It is not a UTI treatment but it might also diminish the symptoms and make it easier to tolerate the wait.